Sri-k23/csclub-epicWeb/README.md

 # csclub_epic_web

-This is the development repo for EPiC website.
+This is the old development repo of EPiC website.